jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis-28.md

 <sup>20</sup> Jacob vowed saying:

-If God will be with me, and will keep me in this way that I go, and will give me bread to eat, and raiment to put on, {28:21} So that I come again to my father’s house in peace; then shall the LORD be my God: {28:22} And this stone, which I have set [for] a pillar, shall be God’s house: and of all that thou shalt give me I will surely give the tenth unto thee.
+If Enki will be with me, and will keep me in this way that I go, and will give me bread to eat, and raiment to put on, {28:21} So that I come again to my father’s house in peace; then shall the Enki: {28:22} This stone, which I have set [for] a pillar, shall be Enki's house: and of all that thou shalt give me I will surely give the tenth to you.